zhigui/app-docs/docs/catpaw/privacy_policy.md

 If you choose to use the AI functionality provided by the Third-party Ai Service, you, as a user, will be required to manually input your Api key and other necessary configurations.
 The input data from users utilizing the AI features will be sent to Third-party AI servers, and CatPaw does not collect or store any of this information.

 Users have the ability to create personalized AI commands based on their preferences and needs.
 These custom commands and associated records will be stored only on the user's local device, providing an individualized and secure experience.
-CatPaw, as the app developer, does not have access to or store these user-created AI commands.

 **Use of Data**